 Long-term liabilities applicable to RiverCOG's governmental activities are not due and payable in the current period and accordingly are not reported as fund liabilities.
 All liabilities - both current and long-term are reported in the statement of net assets.
-RiverCOG's long-term liability consists of compensated absences, and an Eversource SBEA loan.
+RiverCOG's long-term liability consists of compensated absences.